sitamgithub-MSIT/videollama3-litserve/README.md

 ## Usage

 The project can be used to serve the VideoLLaMA 3 model using LitServe.
-It allows you to input a video and a question then get the model's answer.
+It allows you to input a video and a question and then get the model's answer.
 It suggests potential uses in video analysis, visual question answering, and more.

 ## Contributing